Prasannakumari01/Prasannakumari01/README.md

 🏫 Keshav Memorial Institute of Technology (2024–2027)
 📍 Hyderabad, India

-I am a student actively building skills in **Machine Learning, Speech AI, and Cybersecurity**.
+I am a student actively building skills in **Machine Learning,AI, and Cybersecurity**.
 I enjoy working on real-world problems, research-driven projects, and improving my fundamentals step by step.

 ---